The Curious Case of Benjamin Button (film): Development

 Producer Ray Stark bought the film rights to do The Curious Case of Benjamin Button in the mid-1980s, and it was optioned by Universal Pictures.
-The first choice to direct it was Frank Oz, with Martin Short attached for the title role, but Oz could not work out how to make the story work.
+The first choice to direct it was Frank Oz, with Martin Short attached for the title role, but Oz could not figure out how to make the story work.
 The film was optioned in 1991 by Steven Spielberg, with Tom Cruise attached for the lead role, but Spielberg left the project to direct Jurassic Park (1993) and Schindler's List (1993).
 Other directors attached were Patrick Read Johnson and Agnieszka Holland.
 Stark eventually sold the rights to producers Kathleen Kennedy and Frank Marshall, who took the film to Paramount Pictures, with Universal still on as a co-production partner.
 By summer 1994, Maryland Film Office chief Jack Gerbes was approached with the possibility of making the film in Baltimore.
 In October 1998, screenwriter Robin Swicord wrote for director Ron Howard an adapted screenplay of the short story, a project which would potentially star actor John Travolta.
 In May 2000, Paramount hired screenwriter Jim Taylor to adapt a screenplay from the short story.
 The studio also attached director Spike Jonze to helm the project.
 Screenwriter Charlie Kaufman had also written a draft of the adapted screenplay at one point.
 In June 2003, director Gary Ross entered final negotiations to helm the project based on a new draft penned by screenwriter Eric Roth.
 In May 2004, director David Fincher entered negotiations to replace Ross in directing the film.
 In a 2014 interview with Empire, Peter Jackson claimed to have been offered the film "five or six years" before Fincher but turned it down.